Osteospermum – astounding daisies galore in the garden

 Planting osteospermum

-Osteospermum are perennial flowers that can survive winter in regions with mild climates.
-The more they’re sheltered and protected from the cold, the higher the chance of keeping them year after year.
+Osteospermum is a perennial flower that can survive winter in regions with mild climates.
+The more sun, and the better it’s protected from cold, the higher the chance of keeping them year after year.

 Be careful because the plant is vulnerable to freezing below 23°F (-5°C) and it cannot survive temperatures that are lower than that.